gx1400/dfm17_hamradio/README.md

 ## TODO

 - [ ] Comment existing code
+- [ ] Decide on functionality of LEDs
 - [ ] Check crc in ubx payloads
 - [ ] Decide on gps tick time
 - [ ] Implement GPS lock status based on 1 PPS input (don't update GPS if no tick?)